sigstore/docs/content/en/community.md

 ---
 title: "Community"
-category: "Get involved"
+category: "About sigstore"
-position: 810
+position: 25
 ---

 The [sigstore/community](https://github.com/sigstore/community/) repository contains the most up-to-date information about how to get involved with the Sigstore project and its community.